End of the Line (Fear the Walking Dead): Plot

 After hallucinating Sherry's voice, Dwight finds a group of horses near the remains of the caravan and returns to help.
 The group clear Humbug's Gulch of walkers, revealed to be the previous survivors who used the location before Virginia massacred them for resisting her.
 They decide to use the walkers to ambush the Pioneers, but are forced to abandon the plan when they discover that Luciana is with them.
 Knowing that Virginia is on the way, the group enjoys the time they have left together, as John and June finally get married.

 When Virginia arrives, she splits the group into her various communities and gets a doctor to examine Grace, who is revealed to be pregnant and malnourished.
-Once everyone is gone, Virginia attacks Morgan by shooting him in the shoulder and leaves him to die when the walkers approach her.
-Morgan relays a message to his friends, encouraging them to "just live" as the walkers approach him.
-It ends on a cliffhanger, making us wonder what happens to Morgan.
+Once everyone is gone, Virginia shoots Morgan in the shoulder and leaves him to die.
+Morgan radios a message to his friends, encouraging them to "just live" as walkers approach.